 Joel and Barbara Alpert Endowment for Children of the City

 The Joel and Barbara Alpert Endownment for Children of the City was established at Boston University School of Medicine in honor of the work carried out by the Alperts over their 25 yearswith Boston City Hospital, Boston Medical Center, and the Boston University medical community.

 The endowment is used to support Boston University School of Medicine and Boston Medical Center residents, fellows, and faculty early in their careers to carry out scholarly research relevant to general pediatrics.
 Research is expected to study the medical and social needs of vulnerable children, their families, and their communities.

 After conducting their Endowment-sponosored projects, grantees will prove competitive in identifying support for expanded projects, which will emphasize strategies and interventions resulting in improved health outcomes for vulnerable children.

-Your application should be submitted electronically to Meagan Wyllie.
-If you cannot send the signed cover page electronically, please give it to Meagan and she'll scan it.
+Your application should be submitted electronically to Joe Eugenio.
+If you cannot send the signed cover page electronically, please give it to Joe and he'll scan it.
 Applications that do not follow the above format will not be reviewed.

 Spring Grant Cycle